johlym/tournament/README.md

 * I opted to do some of the data manipulation in the app for the swiss pairings, versus in the database query.
 My testing shows there was no performance improvement using the latter.

+* Previous versions of this app included audit logging.
+It was more for my usage than anything else.
+Since we're past that point, I pulled it.